gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 of the `<pose>` tag.
 In these examples, the joint pose is set so that at a joint position of 0, the two links are orthogonal to each other.
 In the first example, the joint position is set to `0 0 -0.1`.
-Since the pose is specified relative to the child link (link2), the position of the joint in the world frame is `0.1 0 0`.
+Since the pose is specified relative to the child link (linkB), the position of the joint in the world frame is `0.1 0 0`.

     <model name="two_links_orthogonal_1">